 Closest Food/Gas: Carson

-Hot Springs 2 Hours from Portland
+Hot Springs 2+ Hours from Portland

 South of Portland in the Mt.
-Hood and Willamette National Forests you will find two hot springs more than worthy of soaking your troubles away.
+Hood and Willamette National Forests you will find six hot springs more than worthy of soaking your troubles away.
 Although all of the below hot pools can be accessed year-round caution should be exercised during winter.
 It is always a good idea to check road conditions before departure.

-Bagby Hot Springs – 67 Miles
+Bagby Hot Springs – 65 Miles – 1 Hour 45 Minutes from Portland

-Frequently referred to as a Portlander rite of passage, Babgy Hot Springs is Oregon’s most popular public hot springs.
-A 1.5-mile hike through a tranquil old-growth forest leads to a variety of hot pools and soaking options.
+Frequently referred to as a Portlander rite of passage, Babgy Hot Springs is one of Oregon’s most popular public hot springs.
+A 1.4-mile hike through a tranquil old-growth forest leads to a variety of hot pools and soaking options.
 Ease your tired muscles into a hollowed-out log filled with hot water in private or enjoy a soak with friends old and new in a whiskey barrel-style hot tub.

-There’s an actual backpacker campground just a quarter mile past the hot springs if you are up for backpacking.
+There’s a backpacker campground just a quarter mile past the hot springs if you are up for backpacking.
 That is if you don’t feel like camping at the trailhead.
 Bagby is rare in that it is available for a hot soak 24/7 while most public hot springs in Oregon are closed at night.

 Clothing Optional: Yes